340 East Fulton Street, Columbus 43215

 Amid this turmoil, David’s leadership was key in the successful push to improve police-community relations, and he ultimately served as the Chairman of the Law and Public Safety Committee.
 David played an instrumental role in negotiating a historic collaborative agreement between the police, the community, and City Hall, which healed long simmering tensions while setting the stage for improved safety.
 David also played leadership roles in economic reforms, new investments, and progressive policy changes that helped spark a decade-long renaissance that continues in Cincinnati to this day.

 In 2006, David was elected to the three-member Hamilton County Commission.
 He served as the Commission President from 2009-2010.
 During David’s tenure at the County, Hamilton County won 19 National Association of County Awards for outstanding management practices, more than all other Ohio counties combined.
-David focused particularly on cleaning up the very poorly managed government that he inherited: adding much-needed transparency, championing greater disclosure and higher ethics, eliminating wasteful spending, and rebuilding the County’s reserve fund.
 Independent ratings agencies praised the County’s fiscally responsible policies.

 David was nominated by Ohio Democrats to run in statewide elections twice.
 In 2010, David ran for the office of Ohio Auditor campaigning on a platform of increasing efficiency and transparency in government while ending the gerrymandering that has poisoned politics in Columbus and Washington.
 His platform gained him the endorsements of virtually every major Ohio newspaper.
-And, in 2014, David ran an intense campaign to unseat the incumbent Attorney General, calling for greatly improved transparency and integrity in that office.
-Although both years proved to be wave years against Ohio Democrats, David set records (for a non-incumbent) in fundraising for both offices and received praise for running aggressive, substantive campaigns.
+In 2014, David ran an intense campaign to unseat the incumbent Attorney General, calling for greatly improved transparency and integrity in that office.

 David earned his B.A. magna cum laude from Yale University, where he was Phi Beta Kappa, and later earned his J.D. from Yale Law School.
 In 1999, David clerked for the Honorable Nathaniel Jones of the United States Court of Appeals for the Sixth Circuit.
 Since 2000, David has also worked in the Cincinnati offices of major law firms Squire Sanders and Blank Rome, focusing his practice on commercial and business litigation, and appellate litigation.
 David also teaches election and voting rights law as an Adjunct Professor at the University of Cincinnati College of Law.

-During the 2017 DNC Winter Conference held in Atlanta, GA, Chair Pepper has been elected as the Vice Chair of the Association of State Democratic Chairs representing the Midwest.
+In 2017, Pepper was elected vice president of the Association of State Democratic Chairs, representing the Midwest.
 Congrats Chair Pepper!

 Meet the Vice Chairwoman: